UDTS | CLP/CRE Program Information

 *Please note: It is recommended for students to enroll at least two weeks before the beginning of a semester.

 This program offers eight core courses required of Presbyterian Commissioned Ruling Elders (CREs) in the Presbyterian Church (USA) "Book of Order."
-The content for the most part, however, is basic to many mainline denominations.
+At the same time, the content, for the most part, is basic to many mainline denominations.
 Persons from the Reformed Church in America, the United Church of Christ and the United Methodist Church have participated in these classes.
 This curriculum is intended to be used for elder and lay leadership training.
-Some congregations may use this program for teacher education.
+Some congregations use this program for teacher education.

 Advanced Courses / Continuing Education